 The boom mic has a noise gate that you can't turn off but can adjust in the app, which makes the results a bit better than expected.
 However, even if this mic didn't have a noise gate, it would mostly likely still perform well and would be able to separate speech from ambient noise in loud environments.

 The Logitech PRO X WIRELESS LIGHTSPEED have a great battery performance.
-Their continuous battery life of over 23 hours should be more than enough to get you through long gaming sessions.
+Their continuous battery life of over 23 hours lasts longer than the Audeze Penrose Wireless and should be more than enough to get you through long gaming sessions.
 They turn off automatically after 30 minutes of inactivity, and you can even adjust the auto-off settings in the app, so you don't have to worry if you forget to turn them off.
 Unfortunately, they take around three hours to charge back up again.

 The Logitech G HUB app is outstanding.
 You can adjust the sound profile to your liking using the graphic EQ and presets, and you can also enable surround sound.
 The BLUE VO!CE feature also allows you to customize the microphone settings to ensure that your teammates can hear you loud and clear.